 Custom T-Shirts for son

-Waiting to Walk by Tina's Turtles - over 1 year ago
+Waiting to Walk by Tina's Turtles - almost 2 years ago

 "Our team, Tina's Turtles, was created in 2005 when my daughter was diagnosed with stage 4 breast cancer and was told she had weeks to live.
 The little boy in the photo is her son, Brooks, who was born 2 days before her diagnosis.
 Tina is now a 7 year survivor and our team walks every year in October in the Walk For Live event to raise money for the fight against breast cancer.
 Brooks is the one who found the website for CustomInk and so we designed our own custom t-shirts for Tina's Turtles.
 In 2012 we had 11 team members wearing the custom shirts and the rest wore the standard event shirts.
 I have already ordered more shirts so that in 2013 all our team members will wear the beautiful new shirts.
 We just LOVE our CustomInk shirts.
 This company is awesome in every way."

-The"Nerd Herd" by NerdHerd - over 1 year ago
+The"Nerd Herd" by NerdHerd - almost 2 years ago

-Father n Son by HULK - over 1 year ago
+Father n Son by HULK - almost 2 years ago

 Mitch's Fan Club by Mitch's Last Furman Game - almost 2 years ago

 "My son Mitch played his last collegiate football game for Furman University in Greenville SC.
 I had shirts made for family and friends so we could surprise him at the game.
 Everyone I worked with at Custom Ink were FANTASTIC.
 I was worried that I wouldn't get the shirts in time for the game but they came earlier than expected.
 It was a great day!! thank you CustomInk!!"